holtskinner/OODesignFinalProject/README.md

 [![Apple WWDC 2014 - Swift Introduction](https://img.youtube.com/vi/MO7Ta0DvEWA/0.jpg)](https://youtu.be/MO7Ta0DvEWA)

 #### Philosophy
 Similar to Java, Swift's primarily goal was to greatly simplify the software engineering process.
-Many of the minor adjustments include:
+Some of the minor adjustments include:
 - No semicolons required `;`
 - No header files
 - Type inference